sipione/business-copilot-server/README.md

 ## Next Steps

-- Enhance the database structure.
+- [ ] Enhance the database structure.
-- [ x ] Create database migrations.
+- [x] Create database migrations.
-- Strengthen cryptography with salt.
+- [ ] Strengthen cryptography with salt.
-- Implement JWT for authentication (access and refresh tokens).
+- [ ] Implement JWT for authentication (access and refresh tokens).
-- Add caching to authentication middleware to reduce database access for every request.
+- [ ] Add caching to authentication middleware to reduce database access for every request.
-- Apply CI/CD using Jenkins to autodeploy in the VPS
+- [ ] Apply CI/CD using Jenkins to autodeploy in the VPS
-- Integrate the existing WhatsApp chatbot (developed in Node.js) with the API for streamlined CRUD operations.
+- [ ] Integrate the existing WhatsApp chatbot (developed in Node.js) with the API for streamlined CRUD operations.

 ---